Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Discussion

 Important information on the true dynamical state of the cluster could be revealed by a strong-lensing analysis of the cluster field.
-In fact, tighter constraints on the mass distribution would help in understanding whether the ICM is still tracing the mass distribution and, hence, discriminating between the various merger scenarios.
+In fact, tighter constraints on the mass distribution would help in understanding whether this is still being traced by the ICM and, hence, discriminating between the various merger scenarios.
 Unfortunately, we were not able to observe any strong-lensing feature in the available HST and GOGREEN images.
-We do however report the identification of a putative arc-like feature in the F140W HST image, centred at (\ra{21;06;05.54},\dec{-58;44;41.53}) and stretching across $7\arcsec$ in the north-east/south-west direction (i.e., perpendicular to the main cluster axis and in between the two mass components).
+We do however report the identification of a putative arc-like feature in the F140W HST image, centered at (\ra{21;06;05.54},\dec{-58;44;41.53}) and stretching across $7\arcsec$ in the northeast-southwest direction (i.e., perpendicular to the main cluster axis and in between the two mass components).
 Nevertheless, although the geometry is consistent with the expectation for the observed mass distribution, we note that it is not possible to draw any firm conclusion on the source being real or just a noise artifact solely based on the available observations.